Agoric/documentation/main/getting-started/deploying.md

 references to services on-chain, include `zoe`, the default `registry`, and the application user's `wallet`.
 Deploying to the chain uploads the bundled contract source code to the local process, and then uses its `zoe` access (via that `home` object) to install the code on chain.

-All the commands it uses can be used manually by the developer via the REPL associated with the wallet.
+Developers can use all the on-chain commands that deployment scripts use to deploy contracts and dapps via the REPL associated with the wallet.

 The deploy.js scripts run in an ephemeral Node.js outside of the swingset kernel.
 The spawner runs within ag-solo, so is persistent.
 Once the deploy.js script ends,